SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 To ease migration of code from versions of Swift prior to 5.3, which performed this matching from right to left instead, the compiler checks both the left-to-right and right-to-left orderings.
-If the different scan directions produce different results, the old right-to-left ordering is used and the compiler generates a warning.
+If the scan directions produce different results, the old right-to-left ordering is used and the compiler generates a warning.
 A future version of Swift will always use the left-to-right ordering.